szze/SpecFlowPlus-Resources/SpecFlowPlus-LivingDoc-Licensing.md

 1. Click on **evaluation mode** at the top right of the screen.
 A dialog is displayed:<br>
   ![License Dialog](http://www.specflow.org/screenshots/License_dialog.png)
 1. Enter your license details in the dialog.
 If you purchased SpecFlow+ via SWREG, the **IssuedTo** value is the email used to complete the purchase.
 If you purchased the license directly from TechTalk, you should have received an email containing both the licensee (**IssuedTo**) and license key.
+**IMPORTANT:** The licensee (issued to value) is **case-sensitive**!
 1. Click on **Update**.
 1. If your license data is correct, the dialog is closed.
 The licensing information at the top right of the screen is updated to show the licensee:
   ![Successful Registration](http://www.specflow.org/screenshots/successfully_registered.png)